PipedreamHQ/pipedream/docs/docs/user-settings/README.md

 <img alt="Credits broken out by workflow / source" src="./images/usage-by-resource.png">
 </div>

-[Developer (free) tier](/pricing/#developer-tier) users will see the last 30 days of usage in this chart.
+Users on the free tier will see the last 30 days of usage in this chart.
 Users on [paid plans](https://pipedream.com/pricing) will see the cumulative usage tied to their current billing period.

 ### Credits Budget